 - 2.1 Interference is when a player impedes an opponent's direct path to the ball, the ball carrier or the intended receiver, with or without contacting the opponent. - 2.2 A player may assume a stationary position if the intent is obviously to avoid interfering with an opponent.
 A player may cut across the path of an opponent if the opponent's progress is not impeded or redirected.
-Violation of these rules is an interference or illegal contact penalty. - 2.3 When the ball carrier uses stationary teammates as a means of blocking the opponent from getting to the ball carrier, such stationary teammates are not to be penalized for interference unless they move from their spot.
-(Note: this rule does not apply to center/ rusher interference 7v7 Only)
+Violation of these rules is an interference or illegal contact penalty. - 2.3 When the ball carrier uses stationary teammates as a means of blocking the opponent from getting to the ball carrier, such stationary teammates are not to be penalized form obstruction unless they move from their spot.
+This includes any interaction between the center and the rusher. - 2.4 All players have a Right of Way that allows them to move freely on the field and opponents cannot interfere with them. - 2.5 Players also have a Right of Place which supersedes all other rights on the field when they are stationary and not moving their feet or body to affect the play.